yodrew/darkroomretreat/manuscript/psychology.md

 It's time to get down and dirty.
 Something's broken and we have to fix it.

 Hygiene's basic structure is sound.
-It is objective, deals in universal facts of biology, and constrains its analyses and recommendations to the abilities of a reasonable person living an ordinary life anywhere in the world.
-If hygiene has a problem, it is only due to not being hygienic enough, to a contradiction between its secondary ideas or practices and its fundamental principles.
-Once we discover problems, we can use hygiene's own principles and methods to correct them.
+It is objective.
+It deals in universal facts of biology.
+It constrains its analyses and recommendations to the abilities of a reasonable person living an ordinary life anywhere in the world.
+If hygiene has a problem, it is only due to not being hygienic enough.
+It is because its secondary ideas or practices contradict its fundamental principles.
+Once we discover a problem, we can use hygiene's own principles and methods to correct it.

 Darkness exposes flaws in hygiene's secondary structure.
-Hygiene must become more hygienic to fully accommodate darkness and its implications.
-In this chapter, we'll pop the hood of hygiene, analyse its flaws, and make necessary modifications.
+Hygiene must become more hygienic to accommodate darkness and its implications.
+In this chapter, we'll pop the hood of hygiene.
+We'll analyse its flaws and make necessary modifications.
 The result will be a philosophy that works better by orders of magnitude.

 ~~

 Lacking a psychology, hygiene could not penetrate the depths of human experience.
-It could not deal with certain grave issues, namely trauma.
+It could not deal with the grave issue of trauma.
 Hygiene has focused on daily choices.
 Trauma doesn't happen every day.
 It lies beyond one's control.
 Changes of habit affect it little.
-Trauma just strikes, suddenly incapacitating whole systems.
+Trauma strikes, incapacitating whole systems.
 It distorts their character and behavior beyond recognition.

-Besides repose, trauma is the most influential force in our lives.
-Lacking the means of sufficiently profound rest, hygiene was helpless.
+Besides rest, trauma is the most influential force in our lives.
+Lacking the greatest means of profound rest, hygiene was helpless.
 It passed the buck to doctors and priests.
-This has subordinated hygiene to medicine and religion for nearly two centuries.
+This subordinated hygiene to medicine and religion for nearly two centuries.

 Hygiene's helplessness disappears with four changes:

-- structuring and completion of laws
+- organization and completion of its laws
 - locating trauma at the root of illness
-- accepting darkness as the essential means nature provides us to heal from trauma
+- recognizing darkness as the essential means nature provides us to heal from trauma
 - including a psychology based on these facts

-Hygienism becomes a complete system of health capable of addressing every illness people face, physical and psychic.
-No one need bear any longer the absurd costs and failures of medicine and other quasi-scientific systems, rooted as they are in the mystical doctrine of original sin and practice of exorcism.
+With these, hygienism becomes a complete system of health.
+It is capable of addressing every illness people face, physical and psychic.
+No one need suffer further the absurdities of medicine and other quasi-scientific systems. , rooted as they are in the mystical doctrine of original sin and practice of exorcism.

 The acid test of any science is its ability to predict events and thus cause or prevent them if desired.
 By healing from trauma, we not only end dysfunction and suffering.
 We prevent unconscious repetition of trauma through common disasters like car crashes, familial breakdown, and psychosomatic illness.